-For example, in the bottom two examples of the figure, you can also see that when elements wrap around the screen edge they retain a rectangular shape, whereas elements simply follow the flow of the text (or other contents) they contain.
+For example, in the bottom two examples of the figure, you can also see that when elements wrap around the screen edge, they retain a rectangular shape, whereas elements simply follow the flow of the text (or other contents) they contain.

-Because tags can only be rectangular, they are better suited for containing objects such as images, boxouts, quotations, and so on, while tags are best used for holding text or other attributes that are placed one after another inline, and which should flow from left to right (or right to left in some languages).
+Since tags can be only rectangular, they are better suited for containing objects such as images, boxouts, quotations, and so on, while tags are best used for holding text or other attributes that are placed one after another inline, and which should flow from left to right (or right to left in some languages).